acend/kubernetes-basics-training/content/en/docs/additional-concepts/init-containers/_index.md

 This obviously only checks if there is a DNS Record for your MariaDB Service and not if the database is ready.
 But you get the idea, right?
 {{% /alert %}}

-Let's see what has changed by analyzing your `example-web-app` Pod with the following command (use `{{% param cliToolName %}} get pod` or auto-completion to get the Pod name):
+Let's see what has changed by analyzing your newly created `example-web-app` Pod with the following command (use `{{% param cliToolName %}} get pod` or auto-completion to get the Pod name):

 ```bash
 {{% param cliToolName %}} describe pod <pod> --namespace <namespace>